How would you like to guarantee your prospects enthusiastically say, “YES!” when you invite them to take a look at your network marketing business?

 Simple as that.

-In fact, my friend Julie put together a FREE Social Media Recruiting Guide you can download right now, which shows you how you can effectively use this ‘recruiting psychology’ in a passive way using social medial.
+In fact, my friend Julie put together some 3-Way Facebook Messenger Recruiting Scripts you can download right now, which show you how to communicate with prospects effectively and use this ‘recruiting psychology’ in a passive way using social medial.

 Now, this brings us to rule #3 of cold market recruiting…